 The Most Beautiful Places in Yosemite National Park

-This 2,425ft waterfall is the fifth-highest in the world, and the most famous of the thousands of falls in Yosemite (only 20 are named though).
-The water comes down with such force that the noise echoes through much of valley in the spring, and the rainbow that surrounds it on sunny days is one of the most magical sights in the park.
+This 2,425-foot waterfall is the fifth-highest in the world, and the most famous of the thousands of falls in Yosemite (only 20 are named though).
+The water comes down with such force that the noise echoes through much of the valley in the spring, and the rainbow that surrounds it on sunny days is one of the most magical sights in the park.
 An all-day, highly strenuous hike will get you to the top, and March is typically when you'll see the most water.
 If you go in the summer or autumn, you may be disappointed: when the snow pack disappears, so does the fall.

 To the east of El Capitan are three granite peaks called the “Three Brothers,” a name given to them by members of the Mariposa Battalion after they captured the three sons of the last chief of the Ahwahneechee at the base of the formation and killed the youngest.
 That’s pretty grim, which is why we much prefer the Ahwahneechee moniker: "Kom-po-pai-zes,” which translates to something along the lines of “mountains playing leap-frog.”

 The uppermost “brother” is called Eagle Peak, and if you reach the summit you’ll enjoy what John Muir called “the most comprehensive of all the views” available from the north wall.
 To get there, you’ll need to hike nearly seven miles (one-way) with a climb of over 3,500 feet, which will pretty much take all day.
 If that sounds a little daunting, head to the Cathedral Beach Picnic Area instead where you’ll enjoy some of the park’s best views of the trio of siblings.